wp-plugins/itro-popup/readme.txt

 == Notes ==
 FOR TUTORIAL AND FAQ VISIT THE OFFICIAL SITE [CLICK HERE!](http://www.itro.eu/?page_id=390)

-MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
+DONATE NOW! - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/?page_id=396)

-We accept all kind of (smart) suggestion.
+We accept all kind of suggestion.
 Thanks to Jan Odvarko for jscolor: http://jscolor.com/

 == Features ==